kukuu/nodeJS-2-factor-authentication/core-reviewed/README.md

 ![Authy](https://raw.githubusercontent.com/AuthySE/Authy-demo/master/authy-logo.png)

-# Authy Demo Site - 2FA and Phone Verification
+# Authy 2FA and Phone Verification

+This exercise has been code reviewed officially with Authy and the  writer - Alex!

 A simple NodeJS and AngularJS implementation of a website that uses Authy to protect all assets within a folder.
-Additionally, we have a simple Phone Verification demo website.

 This app uses MongoDB as a data store.
 You may have to install that as well and make sure it is up and running.

 #### 2FA Demo